jflavio11/WifiConnector/README.md

 ### Important!
-**WifiConnector instance must be implemented on Service or IntentService**

 **Since 1.4 enableWifi() method is not on constructors anymore, you must call it explicity** Since 1.2-beta1 listeners are not inside WifiConnector class, so you must call them as a single class.